rachelsfba/CavTutor/README.md

 Unit and Integration Tests
 ====
 Currently, some unit tests are bundled which are aimed at the API-layer of our application.
 In the future, integration testing will focus on the user experience layer.
-For now, you may run test by attaching to the `api` docker container, i.e.
+For now, you may run tests by attaching to the `api` docker container, i.e.

     $ docker exec -it api bash